 Pre-qualification of bidders

-PEs should consider whether bidders for a FC should be pre-qualified.
+PEs should consider whether bidders for an FC should be pre-qualified.
 A decision to use pre-qualification procedures should normally be based on the value of the whole contract and on the criticality of the item to be supplied, for example, it is important to ensure that supplies of pharmaceutical products and of medical consumables and devices are obtained only from approved sources that have met the appropriate registration requirements.

 Where pre-qualification is used, PEs should follow the usual procedures that precede any invitation to bid.
 The pre-qualification criteria would be based only on a provider’s fitness to supply and price information should not be sought at this stage.